Live fire exercise: Use against training soldiers

 Some forces, especially more elite ones, have also been known to use live ammunition against their own forces in military exercises, to ensure that the soldiers 'take their training seriously' and get accustomed to being shot at before facing actual enemies.
 This kind of fire is usually not intended to kill anyone, though practices such as firing into the ground close to a soldier going through an obstacle course pose obvious risks.

-German Waffen SS training involved the usage of live ammunition, designed to make the soldiers tougher than regular soldiers.

 A similar live nuclear test was performed by the US Marine Corps Test Unit and US Army Armored Task Force "Razor" during exercise Teapot (Desert Rock VI) at the Nevada Test Site in 1955.

 The British SAS and Royal Marines are also known to use live rounds, for the former during the jungle phase of training, and the latter using live rounds in their final exercise.
 The SAS also use live-fire in regular close quarter combat training.